travisgoodspeed/md380tools/README.md

 ##Convenient Usage:##

-**This will only work with D02 firmware.
-See https://github.com/travisgoodspeed/md380tools/issues/493**

 Anything with `md380-tool` requires a recent version of our patched firmware.
 You can check your version in Menu/Utilities/Radio Info/Version.
 If it's a recent date you're good; if it's a number,